iamdeborah-Q/DevOps-Projects/Project 7.md

 ![image](https://user-images.githubusercontent.com/122198373/214194433-bb1ca499-db96-4b68-8901-9b0ac5263c34.png)

-## STEP-II: CONFIGURE THE DATABASE SERVER
+## STEP II: CONFIGURE THE DATABASE SERVER

 * Create an Ubuntu Server on AWS which will serve as our Database.
 Ensure its in the same subnet as the NFS-Server.